morepath/morepath/doc/app_reuse.rst

 by navigating to it from the user app.

-If we are in the user application, we can navigate to the mounted wiki app using the :meth:`App.child` method:
+If we are in the user application, we can navigate to the mounted wiki app using the :meth:`morepath.App.child` method:

   wiki_app = request.app.child(WikiApp(3))